dyang/merge_junit_report/README.md

 ## About merge_junit_report

-Merges multiple Junit reports into one.
+Merge_junit_report is a [Fastlane](https://fastlane.tools/) plugin that merges multiple junit reports into one single report.
+It's primarily designed to be used in conjunction with another Fastlane plugin [fastlane-plugin-setup_fragile_tests_for_rescan](https://github.com/lyndsey-ferguson/fastlane_plugins/tree/master/fastlane-plugin-setup_fragile_tests_for_rescan) so that one can rerun flaky tests on CI server and aggregate the results.

 ## Example

 Check out the [example `Fastfile`](fastlane/Fastfile) to see how to use this plugin.
 Try it by cloning the repo, running `fastlane install_plugins` and `bundle exec fastlane test`.

-**Note to author:** Please set up a sample project to make it easy for users to explore what your plugin does.
-Provide everything that is necessary to try out the plugin in this project (including a sample Xcode/Android project if necessary)

 ## Run tests for this plugin